robenkleene/development-references/unity/tutorials/unity-vr-game.md

 By default, the teleport also allows interacting with the `Bowling Ball` (the beam turns white why pointed at the ball, and pulling the trigger brings it to your hand).
 To prevent this, add a layer to the `Bowling Ball`.

 1. Select the `Bowling Ball` and in the inspector, choose `Layer > Add Layer`.
 In the layer inspector that comes up, name `User Layer 8` to `Grab`.
 Select the `Bowling Ball` and set `Layer: Grab`.
+2. Under `Right Teleport Ray > XR Ray Interactor > Raycast Mask`, toggle off the `Grab` layer.

+### More

+1. To make it so you can trigger in an invalid zone, then move to a valid zone and release, set `Right Teleport Ray > XR Ray Interactor > Selection Configuration: State Change` (the default is `State`)